jacobfrank250/CoinbaseProOrderBookPython/README.md

 # LiveOrderBook

-This project maintains Coinbase Pro's live order book using the level 2 and full websocket channel
+This project maintains Coinbase Pro's live BTC•USD order book using the full websocket channel.
+The project also contains a GUI component to visualize the order book.

 ## How To Run Program
 Navigate to project directory and enter